 • Halogen lamps

 • Alcohol or alcohol containers, including shot glasses

 • Tobacco (KU is a tobacco free campus)

 Check to see if your homeowner’s or renter’s insurance covers your belongings while you’re at KU.
 Student Housing insurance covers facilities only.
 The University of Kansas is not responsible for student personal property that is lost, stolen, or damaged.
-You may also contact an agency that offers policies specifically for on-campus housing students:
+Some agencies offer policies specifically for on-campus housing students.

 Linens and care packages